Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 ***Daar, Great Father of the Gao***

 Daar was pretty much certain Regaari would disobey him.
-That…hurt.
+That... hurt.
 It hurt for lotsa reasons, but that couldn’t distract him.
 What mattered was how carefully his Cousin threaded the needle, if he chose to attempt it.
 Daar hoped he chose wisely, because he dearly loved his idealistic Cousin and couldn’t think of much worse than being forced to *break* him as an example to all.

 That was a worry for another day.
 Right then, the beatdown of the mission and the ensuing aftermath had taken its toll.
 Daar needed three things: he needed to lift, he needed to eat, and he needed to *sleep.* He hadn’t had a moment’s rest since the mission and he was starting to butt against the edge of his mental endurance.
 He was stressed out and angry, and the last thing *anybody* needed was a rampaging Great Father who couldn’t control his temper.